jafingerhut/jafingerhut.github.com/notes/macos-virtualbox-ubuntu-install-notes.md

 at least 2 in many common use scenarios.

 Display -> Screen -> Video Memory: The default size is 16 MB.
-I plan to consistently change that to 32 MB going forward.
+I plan to consistently change that to 32 MB going forward, or perhaps to 64 MB for Ubuntu 22.04 VMs.
 I have often experienced issues where an Ubuntu Linux guest VM has the screen remain black after booting is nearly complete, but before showing the desktop GUI.
 Several VMs that had that issue worked normally after I changed their Video Memory to 32 MB.
 If that is the root cause and fix for that issue, then good to make that change when creating a new guest VM.

 # Ubuntu Linux Desktop settings I like